EverSeenTOTOTO/pen/README.md

 3. I want some markdown graph tools?

-    I considered to integrate [mermaid](https://mermaid-js.github.io/mermaid/#/) or [graphviz](https://graphviz.org/) or something like that in this project, but finnaly I gave up because they all need some extra efforts to learn and use.
-(And will not display without a tool's support, unlike Latex/Tex, which is wildly used).
-Nowadays I'm using online tools like [excalidraw](https://excalidraw.com/) for image demands.
+    Originally, I considered integrating [mermaid](https://mermaid-js.github.io/mermaid/#/) or [graphviz](https://graphviz.org/), but ultimately, I gave up since they all required additional effort and time to learn.
+(And will not display without support from a tool, unlike Latex/Tex, which is widely used).
+I now use online tools like [excalidraw](https://excalidraw.com/) for image demands.

 **PRs and issues are welcomed!**

 ## TODO

-1. log for distinct client
-2. add more test cases
+1. add more test cases
-3. upgrade to MUI@5
+2. upgrade to MUI@5